Ferg-Lab/molgen/README.md

 Usage
 -------
 Once installed, you can use the package.
-This example generates a synthetic trajectory of Alanine Dipeptide (ADP) in the space of the backbone dihedral angles ($\phi , \psi$).
+This example trains a WGANGP to reproduce the alanine dipeptide backbone atoms conditioned on the backbone diedral angles ($\phi , \psi$).
 More detailed examples can be found in the `examples` directory.

 ```python